Krastanov/labwebsite/_pages/undergrad-qis.md

 ## Grading

-A 3 credit class graded as Letter grade or Optional Student Grading.
+A 3 credit undergrad class graded as Letter grade or Optional Student Grading.
+Letter grades are A, A-, B+, B, B-, C+, C, C-, D+, D, F.

 - 10% in class short quizzes (graded complete-A / incomplete-F)
 - 40% homeworks (letter graded, counting only the 3 best homeworks, discarding the grade from the worst one)